It is estimated endometriosis is present in 38-50% of all infertile women and in 70-80% of women with chronic pelvic pain.

 Endometriosis is a common cause of infertility and can cause pelvic pain, severe cramping with menses, painful urination, painful and possibly bloody bowel movements, pain during intercourse, and infertility.

 Endometriosis occurs when endometrial cells enter the pelvic area and attach to the reproductive organs and other organs and continue to grow.
 This can cause damage and blockage to the fallopian tubes, and damage to the ovaries and other organs.
 These “foreign” cells can also create an inflammatory environment in the pelvis as the body mounts an immunologic attack to destroy them, causing inflammation.
-Specialists at RCC will properly treat your endometriosis to lessen pain and help with conception.
+Specialists at Reproductive Care Center will properly treat your endometriosis to lessen pain and help with conception.
 Depending on severity, endometriosis can be treated with medication or laparoscopic surgery.

 Causes of Endometriosis